Short Sale Information and Favorable Laws for California Homeowners in 2014

 Typically when deciding to do a short sale, a few things that you may want to consider are the deficiency and tax consequences of selling your home at a price less than what you owe your lenders.

-The goods news is that in 2013, if you decide to do a short sale, there are a few favorable laws that you should know about that are currently in effect if you sell your home by December 31, 2013.
-But, the clock is ticking.
-So the time to act is now if you wish to complete the short sale process on your San Diego home before these laws and their benefits to you expire.
+The goods news is that in 2014, if you decide to do a short sale, there are a few favorable laws that you should know about that are currently in effect.
+But, the clock is ticking especially if you are already behind on your payments or expect difficulty making payments.
+So the time to act is now if you wish to complete the short sale process on your home.

-Most lenders will require you to use a professional real estate agent to assist you in completing a short sale.
+Most short sale lenders will require you to use a professional real estate agent to assist you in completing a short sale.
 There is zero out of pocket money for you when you use us as your short sale real estate agent Team, as the lender pays commissions out of the proceeds of the sale.
-Be sure to ask us about possibly qualifying for up to $3,000 in relocation assistance as part of your San Diego short sale.
+Be sure to ask us about possibly qualifying for up to $3,000 in relocation assistanceas part of your San Diego short sale.

 Short sales take time.
 We have all heard the horror stories about short sales taking months on end to close.
 But, that has not been our experience.
 We’ve found that when documents are managed properly, and consistent communication with the lenders is performed, that short sales can be completed in a very reasonable time frame.

-If you would like to have a similar experience with your Listing Agent Team, just insert your phone number into the simple form below and we will call you for an informal and confidential chat.
+If you would like to have a similar experience with your Short Sale Listing Agent Team, just insert contact us by filling out the simple form below and we will contact you for a complimentary and no-obligation consultation.
+Whether a short sale is or not the right option for you, we’ll be the first to let you.

 Related Short Sale Articles